 4. Good Friday: the Way of the Cross and processions

-Good Friday is the day of processions, but also another day when no meat is eaten.
-If, on the one hand, the preparation of the mega-meals of the weekend begins, with casatielli, pastiere and much more in the oven, on the other hand there is also cooking to be done today.
+Good Friday is the day of processions but also another day when no meat is eaten.
+While on one hand the preparation of the mega-weekend meals begins, with casatielli, pastiere and much more in the oven, there is still cooking to be done for today as well.
 The tradition in Naples is to have codfish on the table.
 No matter how, whether it is fried, stewed or in tomato sauce, the important thing is that it is there!

 3. Holy Saturday: walks and the "casatiello"

-Holy Saturday is also the day for the opening of casatielli, probably the main delicacy of Neapolitan Easter!
-It is a savoury pie that has bread as its dough and is stuffed with salami, pepper, pecorino cheese and lard.
-An authentic bombshell to be savoured.
-But that's not all, in addition to casatielli there is room for pastries, hard-boiled eggs and the 'fellata' (an appetiser consisting of cold cuts, cheese and broad beans).
+Holy Saturday is also the opening day for casatielli, probably the main delicacy of Neapolitan Easter!
+It is a savory pie that has bread as its dough and is stuffed with cold cuts, pepper, pecorino cheese and lard.
+A real bomb all to be tasted.
+But that's not all, in addition to casatielli there is room for pastries, hard-boiled eggs and “fellata” (an appetizer consisting of cold cuts, cheese and broad beans).
 The advice is to get lost in the alleys and dash into a historic trattoria to taste all this goodness.

 2. Easter Sunday: Mass and sumptuous meals